-The public EV chargers in the Lake Park parking lot are intended to create a "High-Speed EV Charging Plaza".
-With six charging stations, it includes two spaces dedicated to Maven rideshare vehicles.
+The public EV chargers in the Lake Park parking lot are intended to create a "High-Speed EV Charging Plaza". .
 Lake Park is centrally located in an area with one of the highest concentrations of multifamily buildings the East Bay.
 Here again, the City partnered with EVgo to expand public EV charging in Oakland with advanced high-power DC fast charging technology in a highly visible location.
 The project stalled in late 2019 when an abandoned underground storage tank (UST) was discovered in the final stage of construction.
-Unable to locate the UST's owner, the City and EVgo were forced to excavate the tank, ensure no leakage had occurred, and remediate the site as necessary before it could open.
-This project is an example of the unexpected delays that can happen when installing charging infrastructure in the PROW.
+Unable to locate the UST's owner, the City and EVgo were forced to excavate the tank, ensure no leakage had occurred, and remediate the site as necessary before it could open in May 2022.
+This project is an example of the unexpected costs and delays that can happen when installing charging infrastructure in the PROW.
+Since their recent opening, these chargers have seen consistent use.